Do you know that Mathura is where Lord Krishna, the 8th avatar of Vishnu, was born? He is the God of protection, compassion, tenderness, and love!

-At present, local administration maintains this place and keeps up from a tourism perspective as well.
-Nearby the Ghat, a temple called Brahmanda Bihari dedicated to Lord Shri Krishna is situated.
+At present, local administration maintains this place and keeps it up from a tourism perspective.
+Nearby the Ghat, there’s a Brahmanda Bihari temple dedicated to Lord Shri Krishna.

 For a peaceful experience and to spend some time in solitude by the banks of Yamuna, come to Brahmand Ghat, one of the best places to visit in Gokul Govardhan.

 According to mythology, Yamuna Mata herself appeared to Shri Vallabhacharya Ji after listening to Yamunashtakam (a song dedicated to the Yamuna Ji) at this place.

 7. Gokulnathji Temple